GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 3. **Calibrate Load Cells**
 * Start with nothing on the load cells.
-* Place the calibration load plate cell you are calibrating (e.g., LC1).
+* Place the calibration load plate on the load cell you are calibrating (e.g., LC1).
 * Click **Tare**.
 * Place the calibration object on the calibration load plate.
 * Record the Weight Value reported as `Weight_Reported`.